oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 - Add `hosts/<hostname>/` files
 - Find disk name from livecd with `lsblk`
 - Find RAM amount form livcde with `free -m`
-- Add `nixos-installer/flake.nix` entry, and pass disk name and swap
-- Add an age key to keys/age entry in nix-secrets (# FIXME(docs): This can be automated)
+- Add an entry for the host in `nixos-installer/flake.nix`, passing in the required args
 - If you'll be using backup, add a borg passphrase to nix-secrets

 ## Steps to Deploying this flake

-- Run `just iso` to generate the iso file and use the `result/iso/*.iso` file to boot into it on the target machine/vm
+- Run `just iso` to generate the iso file and use the `latest.iso` symlink or the actual `result/iso/*.iso` path to boot into it on the target machine/vm
 - Run `just iso-install <disk>` to generate the iso file automatically copy it to a USB drive

 ### 0. VM setup (optional)